|

 Each object is represented by an entry starting with a checkbox that you may "tick" to select the object for some action, some icons, additional data and a popup action menu button.

-Figure 2: Representation of an object Click the icon next to the checkbox to display the object's Info page.
-The icon immediately left of the object name denotes the object type.
+Figure 2: Representation of an object Click the The icon immediately left of the object name denotes the object type.
 If the object is a Document, the icon may represent its MIME type, if it is a Search Result, the icon informs about the search area and the search engine employed, if it is a Note, the icon may represent a pragmatic aspect picked by the Note's author.
 Most prominent in each entry is the name of the object.
 In Fig. 1 each object has been given the name of its object type.
 Obviously, you should choose names describing the content or purpose of each individual object.
 Since BSCW is designed to make sharing of information easier, it is very important to use descriptive names which will be understood by the other people sharing the Workspace.
 Behind the object name BSCW displays

 3 Personal and public objectsIn the upper right hand side of the interface you find an instant access bar showing the icons described below.
 Those icons